 Now you have the public key on the UBports device.

 Let’s assume it’s stored as

 /home/phablet/id_rsa.pub.
-Use the terminal app or and adb connection to perform the following steps on your phone.
+Use the terminal app or an ADB connection to perform the following steps on your device.

 sudo service ssh start